Branch Attribution Logic & Settings

 - Re-engagement Inactivity defines the period between two events that a user must be inactive in order to define the later event as a re-engagement.
 Used in re-engagement cohort analysis but not activity analysis.

-Your default attribution window settings - as described above - are applied at the app-level of your account and therefore apply to every Universal Ad partner you’re working with.
+Your default attribution window settings - as described above - can be applied at the org-level, app-level and partner-level of your account.

-You can, however, override these defaults on a per ad partner basis by enabling the use of Ad Partner Attribution Windows for any given ad partner.
+You can override the app-level attribution window defaults on a per ad partner basis by enabling the use of Ad Partner Attribution Windows for any given ad partner.

 To access ad partner attribution settings, navigate to the Partner Management page, search for and select the corresponding Ad Partner, and click on the Attribution Windows tab.

 When you enable Use Ad Partner Attribution Windows, the defaults from the app-level are auto-loaded.
 Please contact your Ad Partner if they require different settings to ensure you input the correct attribution window lengths.

 Branch and Tune have different terminology for Attribution windowing, but the logic is very similar.
 This section covers the automatic mapping from your Tune windows to your Branch Windows, as well as the differences you can expect to see on Branch.